Clemapfel/crisp/docs/image/image.md

 Image<InnerValue_t, N>& operator*=(const Image<InnerValue_t, N>&);
 Image<InnerValue_t, N>& operator/=(const Image<InnerValue_t, N>&);
 ```
-These are all element-wise for both images, this is *not* matrix multiplication (outer product), these simply iterate through each element at x_i, y_j and then adding, subtracting, etc. the element at x_i, y_j in the other image.
+These are all element-wise for both images, that is each element of image A is added/subtracted/multiplied/divided by each element in image B. This is **not** matrix-matrix multiplication.

 BinaryImages furthermore provide the following operators: